8:00 AM - 2:05 PM

 Student Success Supports

-Grade 9: Grade 9 English, Mathematics and Science courses are offered at the Academic Advanced Placement Preparation level, Academic level, Applied level and Locally Developed level.
+Grade 9: Grade 9 English, Mathematics and Science courses are offered at the Enriched/Academic Advanced Placement Preparation level, Academic level, Applied level and Locally Developed level.

 Literacy: An after-school Literacy Test preparation program is offered each year to promote excellence on the Ontario Secondary School Literacy Test.

 Numeracy: Lunchtime help for all Mathematics students is provided by our Math department every Tuesday and Thursday.

 Co-operative Education: Over the past year many students have reported enhanced personal growth and broadened career awareness by participating in the wide variety of placements available.
 Several students have been signed as apprentices and many others have obtained part-time jobs as a result of co-operative education.